 - Offers excellent light transmission and great image quality from long distances

-- There is a quick focus eyepiece that allows for easy zooming in and out in the field
+- There is a quick fast-focus eyepiece that allows for easy zooming in and out in the field

 - Comes with an easy to use a zero-reset function

 - The lenses are fully multi-coated for a crisp and sharp image quality

 - This scope is not intended for close-range aiming and shooting